samjac0/Basic-C-Sharp-Projects/README.md

 Description

 ### TwentyOne Game
 A more-robust console app that takes a player through a twenty one game.
 Scaffolding is structured to allow more games in the app with minimal concern by utilizing generic/abstract classes.
-Notable elements include a shuffledeck, busted boolean, betting, and leaving the table once the player is out of money.
+Notable elements include a db method that logs errors, shuffledeck, busted boolean, betting, and leaving the table once the player is out of money.

 ### Car Insurance Portal
 Using Asp.Net, I created a simple protal that intakes insurees and goes through a fake underwritting process, then delivers a quote to the "admin" page.
 Project utilizes Bootstrap, EntityFramework, and various C# methods allowing a user to edit/delete Insurees.